 External Events (Exhibit 5)

-NOTE: When the significance of a finding that best reflects the dominant risk of the finding.
+NOTE: When determining the significance of a finding that can be assessed using multiple exhibits, the inspector should use the exhibit that best reflects the dominant risk of the finding.

 Continue to the appropriate exhibit to answer the screening questions.
+Once entering an exhibit, all questions should be answered.
 Use the decision logic in the exhibits when answering the screening questions to determine if the issue can be characterized as Green.
 The examples provided in the exhibits are not all inclusive.
 If you have any questions or are uncertain about an issue you are evaluating, contact your Regional SRA.

-Step 2: If the finding screens as Green, then document in accordance with IMC .
+Step 2: If the finding screens as Green, then document in accordance with IMC 0611.

 Step 3: If the finding screens as other than Green, perform an Appendix G Phase 2 or Phase 3 analysis as directed by the screening questions in Exhibits 2-5.
+Any finding that screens other than Green in this Attachment is a preliminary assessment and not necessarily the final significance.
+Program guidance in IMC 0609, Attachment 5, “Inspection Finding Review Board” and IMC 0609, Attachment 1, “Significance and Enforcement Review Panel Process,” should be followed to determine if a planning SERP is required before committing significant resources to a detailed risk evaluation in a Phase 3 analysis.